NASM CNC Study Guide

 Casein Protein

-It is a complete protein, but it does not contain as much leucine and is insoluble in acids. it therefore has a slower absorption time to the body.
+It is a complete protein but does not contain as much leucine and is insoluble in acids. it, therefore, has a slower absorption time to the body.
 It is still a somewhat popular protein to have in many powders.

 Plant Protein